Deshaun Watson changed his mind. The Browns have their franchise quarterback, one with some extra heavy baggage.

 Watson had also been courted by Atlanta, Carolina and New Orleans.
 Cleveland seemed to have the longest odds to get him, but he was intrigued by their talented roster, which includes star defensive end Myles Garrett and running back Nick Chubb.

-It may have also helped Cleveland’s chances of getting Watson when the team signed free agent wide receiver Amari Cooper last week.
+Clevelandás pursuit of Watson must have been helped by the team signing free agent wide receiver Amari Cooper last week as well.

 Browns owners Dee and Jimmy Haslam have spent the entirety of their tenure trying to find the right quarterback.
 The team had tried almost every possible avenue, signing veteran free agents and drafting college stars like Johnny Manziel and Mayfield, who was selected first overall in 2018.